Is Faroe Islands Worth Visiting?

 The unfathomable beauty of the Faroe Islands is still a well kept secret.
 This stunning piece of nature tucked between Iceland and Norway is far away from well-travelled tourist spots.
 The Faroe Islands is one large national park in itself.

-There are just more than 50,000 people living in this cluster of sparsely populated islands.
+There are just some 55,000 people living in this cluster of sparsely populated islands.
 Not many more on this planet have travelled here to feel and experience them.

 You will get super inspired when you see this less travelled path.
 Here is your seamless introduction to the Faroe Islands.